 Since Uber began offering rideshare services in the Houston area in 2017, car accidents have resulted in injuries to passengers and other motorists.
 Nonetheless, Uber and its drivers, like all drivers in Texas, have a duty of care not to cause injuries to others.
 Because the insurance rules governing rideshare accidents make obtaining compensation complicated, having proper legal representation crucial.

 Sherman Law Firm is dedicated to fighting for injury victims in Harris and Montgomery Counties and throughout Houston.
+We are also now dedicated to serving clients in the Corpus Christi area.
 We are knowledgeable about the state’s no-fault insurance law and the rules governing rideshare accidents.
 If you or a loved one has been injured in an Uber accident, it is important to know your rights.
 Our legal team is here to offer you support and to make sure you receive the compensation you deserve.

 How Does Uber Work?